The Basics of Lewis Dot Structure

 Calculate the difference between total valence and required electrons: 30 – 24 = 6.

 Six bonding pairs of electrons equals three covalent bonds between F and B.

 Calculate the difference between the number of valence electrons and the number of bonding pair electrons to get lone pairs: 24 – 6 = 18, i.e., nine lone pairs.

 To complete the octets of electrons, choose the central atom before placing electrons around them.

 According to the arrangement of elements in the table, B is the least electron-negative of F. Therefore, B forms three single bonds (6 electrons) with F’s atoms.
 Assign the 18 remaining valence electrons around so that each F has 6 electrons surrounding it.

-According to our data, each fluorine must contain 8 electrons to complete the octet, and the boron must include 6 electrons for their stability.
+According to the octet rule, each fluorine must contain 8 electrons to complete the octet, and the boron must include 6 electrons for their stability.
 Fluorine has 6 electrons, which is a rare case in boron.
 Fluorine also completes its final shell by forming a bond with the electrons of the boron.

-The Lewis Dot Structure allows visibility of all electrons and determines if an atom follows the octet rules.
+The Lewis Dot Structure allows visibility of all electrons and determines if an atom follows the octet rule.
 Molecules can have both bonding and non-bonding electrons.
-These electrons are shared between atoms, also known as lone pairs.

-Knowing the Lewis structure of an atom allows understanding of how it will bond and how many bonds it will form.
-This knowledge eventually can enable us to understand the shapes of molecules and their chemical properties.
+Knowing the Lewis structure of an atom allows an understanding of how it will bond and how many bonds it will form.
+This knowledge can eventually enable us to understand the shapes of molecules and their chemical properties.